 Harry refills the drinks.
-The Ghost o/Christmas Present sits on a large sofa and beckons Scrooge to sit beside him.
+Christmas Present sits on a large sofa and beckons Scrooge to sit beside him.
 Scrooge hesitates

 Christmas Present Come on, Scrooge!
 It's all right!
 I'm the Guest of Honour!

 (He points to himself) Christmas!